DS-Homebrew/TWiLightMenu/README.md

 - ahezard: [nds-bootstrap](https://github.com/ahezard/nds-bootstrap), and improved NDMA SD read code.
 - Apache Thunder: Providing the Miku theme (not made by him) for Acekard theme.
 - Vulpes-Vulpeos: DSiMenu++ logo (v4.3.0-v6.2.1, and for the launcher, after v1.0.0), and MHGen theme for Acekard theme.
+- Epicpkmn11: Adding new features/bug fixes to Acekard theme, and the Switch themes for the Acekard theme.
 - Joom: Original TWLoader logo.
 - Another World and Yellow Wood Goblin: The original akMenu/Wood UI.
 - chyyran: Port of akMenu/Wood UI to TWLMenu++ as a theme.